Sadie Seymour Botanical Gardens, Big Island

 Visitors can also check out Kealakowa'a Heiau, an important archaeological site located on the grounds of the Kona Outdoor Circle Educational Center.
 Hawaiian for "temple on the way for dragging canoes," this ritual site built in the 1600s during the age of the Umi people was once used to construct and bless canoes.
 The site contains the ruins of a priest's house, an astrological temple, a ceremonial platform and a meetinghouse.
 Kealakowa'a Heiau is located along an important sacred trail that leads from the upland Koa forests down to Holualoa Bay, where the Umi launched their canoes.

-Sadie Seymour Botanical Gardens Overview
+Key Features of Sadie Seymour Botanical Gardens

 Show Form